softrams/npm-epss-audit/README.md

 ## Usage

-> Note: NPM Audit requires that all project dependencies are already installed and package-lock.json file exists.
+NPM Audit requires that all project dependencies are already installed and package-lock.json file exists.
 Make sure to install dependencies in the project before running the tool.

 ### Usage via npx